Physics

 External Assessment:

-- 3.1 – carry out a practical investigation with guidance that leads to a mathematical relationship [4 Credits, Internal]
+• 3.1 – Carry out a practical investigation to test a physical theory relating two variables in a non-linear relationship [4 Credits, Internal]

 Form 7 (A2):